Chapter 1: Between the salt and the leaves

 About how the night had been shifting lately and the woods have been groaning.

-About how the wastes in the east were growing west again.
+About how the Wastes in the east were growing west again.

-About how the king was hunting for another witch.
+About how the king wanted another witch.

 And the people of Salindor always wanted protection charms.

-But people always go missing in the woods.
+People always go missing in the woods.

-Every few moths the king would send out his witch hunter to collect a witch and send her off in search of the Book of Mages.
-Except the Book had been missing for thirty years and the last witch sent on the quest hadn’t been seen or heard from in months.
+Every few months the king would send out his witch hunter to collect a witch and send her off in search of the Book of Mages.
+The last witch sent on the quest hadn’t been seen or heard from in months.

 Be safe.